November 1, 2016

 The Academy encourages the FDA to evaluate the distribution of sodium per serving in each of the three categories using the restaurant data used to calculate the mean targets and upper bounds.
 The distributions should help inform the maximum sodium targets, just as similar distributions did for the sales-weighted-mean targets.16

-As documented in FDA's June 21, 2016 webinar, Sandwiches, Mixed Ingredient Dishes, and Other Combination Foods contribute a total of 45 percent of U.S. sodium intake (Figure 1).17 The three categories are subdivided into 27 subcategories and include primarily restaurant foods, indicated by the proportion of packaged foods (683 items) and restaurant foods (3,314 items) used in the baseline calculations.
+As documented in FDA's June 21, 2016 webinar, Sandwiches, Mixed Ingredient Dishes, and Other Combination Foods contribute a total of 45% of U.S. sodium intake (Figure 1).17 The three categories are subdivided into 27 subcategories and include primarily restaurant foods, indicated by the proportion of packaged foods (683 items) and restaurant foods (3,314 items) used in the baseline calculations.
 Those three categories are the greatest contributors of sodium, and limiting their sodium levels would yield the greatest public health impact.
 For Americans to reduce their sodium intake to between 1500 mg and 2300 mg per day, there needs to be a substantial shift in current eating patterns.
 One way is to encourage Americans to consume fewer processed foods.
 While sodium chloride alone accounts for roughly 90% of the dietary sodium, roughly 75% of which is added to foods during processing.

 Figure 1.
 Contribution to U.S. Sodium Intake by Foods Targeted in FDA's Sodium Guidance